 Every contract shall comply with the Council’s Standing Orders and these Financial Regulations and no exceptions shall be made, except in an emergency.

-For a contract for the supply of goods, services or works where the estimated value will exceed the thresholds set by Parliament, the full requirements of The Public Contracts Regulations 2015 or any superseding legislation (“the Legislation”), must be followed in respect of the tendering, award and notification of that contract.
+For a contract for the supply of goods, services or works where the estimated value will exceed the thresholds set by Parliament, the full requirements of the Procurement Act 2023 (PA23) or any superseding legislation (“the Legislation”), must be followed in respect of the tendering, award and notification of that contract.

 Where the estimated value is below the Government threshold, the council shall obtain prices as follows:

-For contracts estimated to exceed £60,000 including VAT, the Clerk shall seek formal tenders from at least 3 suppliers agreed by the Council OR advertise an open invitation for tenders in compliance with any relevant provisions of the Legislation.
-Tenders shall be invited in accordance with the Standing orders for Contracts.
+For contracts estimated to exceed £60,000 including VAT, the Clerk shall seek formal tenders from at least 3 suppliers agreed by the Council OR use a tender method as set out in section 6 of the Standing Orders for Contracts, compliance with any relevant provisions of the Legislation.

 For contracts estimated to be over £30,000 including VAT, the Council must comply with any requirements of the Legislation1 regarding the advertising of contract opportunities and the publication of notices about the award of contracts.